tienfeek/chute-tutorials/Android/CloudGalleryTutorial/README.md

 </code></pre>

 ##GalleryActivity.java
-This activity contains a GalleryViewFlipper view from the Cloud Gallery component.
+This activity class contains a GalleryViewFlipper view from the Cloud Gallery component.
-Using a Chute ID, the GCChutes.Resources.assets() AsynTask is being executed:
+Using a Chute ID, the GCChutes.Resources.assets(Context context, String id, GCHttpCallback<GCAssetCollection> callback) AsynTask is being executed:
 <pre><code>
 GCChutes.Resources.assets(getApplicationContext(), CHUTE_ID,
 				new AssetCollectionCallback()).executeAsync();
 </code></pre>

-GCChutes.Resources.assets() has GCHttpCallback<GCAssetCollection> callback which returns GCAssetCollection as a result in its onSuccess() method.
+<code>GCChutes.Resources.assets(Context context, String id, GCHttpCallback<GCAssetCollection> callback)</code> has GCHttpCallback<GCAssetCollection> callback which returns GCAssetCollection as a result in its <code>onSuccess(GCAssetCollection responseData)</code> method.
 The GCAssetCollection is passed to the GalleryViewFlipper which starts loading the Asset collection after the AsyncTask is finished.
 <pre><code>
 private final class AssetCollectionCallback implements